pvvx/ZigbeeTLc/README.md

 5. Now you can press the Zigbee Firmware button to directly flash the `Zigbee Firmware`:<br>Alternatively you can choose a specific firmware binary (i.e. the original firmware) via the file chooser.
 Example: in the file name field paste "https://github.com/devbis/z03mmc/releases/download/1.0.6/1141-0203-10063001-z03mmc.zigbee".
 7. Press Start Flashing.
 Wait for the firmware to finish.
 8. The device should now show up in your Zigbee bridge (If joining is enabled, of course).
 If this does not happen, reinsert the battery and/or short-circuit the RESET and GND pins on the LYWSD03MMC board, and on sensors with a button, press the button and hold it for 3 seconds.

-In the future, you can update [Zigbee LYWSD03MMC firmware to the version from devbis](https://github.com/devbis/z03mmc).

 ## Action of the button